Random Variables

 Section titled “addValue(*args)”Add a value to the list of values for the variable.

-- Parameters: value (float) – the new value
+- Parameters: value (double) – the new value

 - Returns: the Integer variable